Michaelanand123singh/IVS/CONTACT_AUTOMATION_README.md

 Edit the HTML templates in `src/lib/email.ts` to match your branding.

 ### Database Schema Changes:
-Modify the table creation queries in `src/lib/database.ts` and run the setup script again.
+Modify the Mongoose schemas in `src/models/` and restart the application.

 ## 🐛 Troubleshooting